The discovery of DNA, RNA and a molecular basis for inheritance involves the history of genetics .

 Next

-Chromosomes are long coiled strands of nucleic acids because they are found in the cell's nucleus; a walled in security sphere or bubble where inherited information on building proteins are stored.
+Chromosomes are long coiled strands of nucleic acids because they are found in the cell's nucleus; a walled in security sphere or bubble where inherited information on building proteins are stored as nucleic acids or DNA.

 Upper left are chromosomes' images which are shown on lower right to be coiled around histones (a type of protein).